marko-knoebl/slides/src/sections/common/npm-basics-en.md

 npm install lodash bootstrap
 ```

-we can add dependencies that are only used for development (and not for building) via:
+if we develop a reusable library we can add dependencies that are only used for development via:

 ```bash
 npm install eslint --save-dev